-by G. Artioli
+by M.C.
+Dalconi and G. Artioli

-CIRCe is an interdepartmental centre devoted to the promotion and development of scientific research activities on cement and cement-based materials, aiming at integrate fundamental research, applied research and industrial research in the field of building materials.
+CIRCe is an interdepartmental centre devoted to the promotion and development of scientific research activities on cement-based and alternative binders, aiming at integrate fundamental research, applied research and industrial research in the field of construction materials.
 The centre initially started as a collaboration between the Department of Geosciences and the Department of Civil, Construction and Environmental Engineering (ICEA) to answer the need expressed by several companies to coordinate research in the field of building materials.
 The centre subsequently welcomed the Department of Cultural Heritage (DBC) and the Department of Industrial Engineering (DII) who also joined the project.
-The Centre acts as research support and partner for a number of Institutions and private Companies and between them MAPEI s.r.l. has covered an important role for financial support and research collaboration.
+The Centre acts as research partner for a number of Institutions and private Companies, among them MAPEI S.r.l. and ENI S.p.a. covered an important role for financial support and research collaboration.
 CIRCe is a corporate member of RILEM (International Union of Laboratories and Experts in construction Materials, Systems and Structures).